Diagnosis and treatment for this binocular vision dysfunction in Cedar Park, TX

 patients are often told they have migraine disorder, an inner ear disorder, vertigo, or even MS. Other misdiagnoses include being told that the symptoms are due to certain foods you eat or insufficient sleep.

 In addition, many people can easily pass a standard vision screening even if they have vertical heterophoria.
-That’s why only a specially trained optometrist can diagnose VH, such as our experienced eye doctor for binocular vision dysfunction in Cedar Park, TX.
-Dr. Eric Hammond, OD is one of three optometrists who specializes in BVD in Texas!
+That’s why only a specially trained optometrist can diagnose VH, such as our experienced eye doctor for binocular vision dysfunction in Cedar Park, Texas . our optometric team is one of three optometrists who specializes in BVD in Texas!

-Diagnosis and treatment for binocular vision dysfunction in Cedar Park, TX
+Diagnosis and treatment for binocular vision dysfunction in Cedar Park, Texas

 If you have been experiencing headaches and feel that you’ve been “off-balance”, we strongly urge you to book an eye exam.
 There’s no reason to suffer from the symptoms of VH or any other neuro-visual disorder.
 Our optometrist can provide you with a detailed, dependable diagnosis and effective treatment in our advanced Cedar Park eye care center.